Bolton: Trump moves in office guided by reelection concerns

 “I am hard-pressed to identify any significant Trump decision during my tenure that wasn’t driven by re-election calculations,” Bolton wrote.

 The 577-page book paints an unvarnished portrait of Trump and his administration, amounting to the most vivid, first-person account yet of how Trump conducts himself in office.
 Several other former officials have written books, but most have been flattering about the president.
-Other former officials have indicated they were saving their accounts of their time working for Trump until after he left office in order to speak more candidly.
+Other former officials have indicated they were saving their accounts of their time working for Trump until after he left office to speak more candidly.
 The Associated Press obtained a copy of Bolton’s book in advance of its release next week.

-Bolton, Trump's national security adviser for a 17-month period, called Trump's attempt to shift the June 2019 conversation with Xi to the U.S. election a stunning move, and wrote that it was among innumerable conversations that he found concerning.
+Bolton, Trump's national security adviser for a 17-month period, called Trump's attempt to shift the June 2019 conversation with Xi to the U.S. election a stunning move and wrote that it was among innumerable conversations that he found concerning.
 He added that Congress should have expanded the scope of its impeachment inquiry to these other incidents.

 Deeply critical of the president and much of his senior team, Bolton wrote that because staff had served him so poorly, Trump “saw conspiracies behind rocks, and remained stunningly uninformed on how to run the White House, let alone the huge federal government.”
 He added that while he was at the White House, Trump typically had only two intelligence briefings a week “and in most of those, he spoke at greater length than the briefers, often on matters completely unrelated to the subjects at hand.”

+On Thursday Trump denounced the book as “a compilation of lies and made up stories, all intended to make me look bad."

+"Many of the ridiculous statements he attributes to me were never made, pure fiction,” he tweeted.

-Trump was asked about the book Wednesday on Fox News Channel’s “Hannity,” and the president accused Bolton of violating the law by releasing the book.
-“He broke the law.
-Very simple.
-I mean, as much as it’s going to be broken,” Trump said.
-“It’s highly classified information, and he did not have approval.”
+Trump accused Bolton of violating the law by releasing the book, telling Fox News Channel's “Hannity" on Wednesday: “It’s highly classified information, and he did not have approval.”

 He tweeted early Thursday that the book “is made up of lies & fake stories" by a “disgruntled boring fool who only wanted to go to war.”